2004 United States presidential election in Colorado: Results by congressional district

-Bush won 4 of 7 congressional districts.
-Both candidates won a district held by the other party.
+Bush won four of seven congressional districts.
+Each candidate won a district that elected a representative of the other party.

 Electors

 Technically the voters of Colorado cast their ballots for electors: representatives to the Electoral College.
 Colorado is allocated 9 electors because it has seven congressional districts and two senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of nine electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all nine electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 13, 2004, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for George W. Bush and Dick Cheney.